Facilities at Alder Hey

 A free service provided to parents and carers of children with additional needs, in partnership with Scope.
 Read more about Face 2 Face here.

 We think it’s important to encourage healthy eating and exercise and we do this in a fun, engaging way.
+You can even run for charity, to raise funds for the hospital.
 Our Smile Clinic teaches children how to brush their teeth properly and we provide ‘stop smoking’ support for families and staff.

 Fruit and veg barrow